Ashu68348/CodSoft/README.md

 # Codsoft Repository

-This repository contains the projects completed during my internship at [Company Name].
+This repository contains the projects completed during my internship at CodSoft.
 The projects included in this repository are:

 ## Projects